-The Company will take steps to monitor compliance with this policy.
+The Company will take steps to monitor compliance with this Policy.

-Monitoring of compliance with this policy may include reviewing the extent and nature of commercial agreements, arrangements and other practices, the nature and extent of relationships with competitors and trade associations and the assessment of pricing practices.
+Monitoring of compliance with this Policy may include reviewing the extent and nature of commercial agreements, arrangements and other practices, the nature and extent of relationships with competitors and trade associations and the assessment of pricing practices.

-Approved by the Watches of Switzerland Group PLC Board 01 March 2023.
+Approved by the Watches of Switzerland Group PLC Board on 28 February 2024